juhp/koji-tool/README.md

 ## koji-tool install

-Download and install rpms from a Koji build or task.
+Use the `install` command to download and install rpms from a Koji build or task.

 By default it only downloads binaries of already-installed subpackages, but there are options to list and select or exclude specific subpackages.

-Note this command is intended for development and testing purposes and should not be necessary/used normally on production systems, but it can be very helpful for quickly testing an specific package build or update locally.
+Note this command is intended for development and testing purposes and should not be necessary/used normally on production systems, but it can be very helpful for quickly testing a specific package build or update locally.

 ### Usage